ajaarma/modifiers/README.md

-# modifiers
+### Genetic Modifiers
+repository for all the analysis script pertaining to identification of genetic modifiers of Intellectual disability.
-repository for the modifiers work.
-It includes script for processing and analysing UKBB data
+Specfically it includes script for processing and analysing UKBB exome sequencing data.